- Is Corn Safe for Babies?

 Fruits and vegetable snacks are much more nutritious than corn puffs.

-Cornstarch supports bacterial growth so avoid using it to treat diaper rash.
-Instead you can use a baby powder.
+Cornstarch supports bacterial growth, so avoid using it to treat diaper rash.
+Instead, you can use baby powder.

-Corn has various health benefits but it is also important to introduce it at the right time, right form and also in the right quantities to your baby’s diet so that you don’t have to worry about any adverse effects.
+Corn has various health benefits, but it is also important to introduce it at the right time, in the right form and also in the right quantity to your baby’s diet so that you don’t have to worry about any adverse effects.